edwinmsarmiento/sqlondockerbook/ch05/README.md

 #  Chapter 5: Docker Images and Containers

-The sample code provided allows you to dive deep into container images, what they are made of, where they are stored in the file system and how to work with them.
-This prepares you as SQL Server DBA to start working with and deploying SQL Server containers.
+This chapter dives deep into container images, what they are made of, where they are stored in the file system and how to work with them.
+This prepares the SQL Server DBA to start working with and deploying SQL Server containers.
+It also introduces the concept of building custom container images.

-All of the commands are for a Linux Docker host.
+The sample code provided are for a Linux Docker host.